Compactness of the Space of Free Boundary CMC Surfaces with Bounded Topology: Introduction

 Let us highlight the main differences that justify the extra hypotheses and the weaker compactness for embedded surfaces.

 Firstly, we mention that there is no Steklov eigenvalue estimates for free boundary CMC surfaces.
-Consequently, the hypothesis of length bound remain crucial.
+Consequently, the hypothesis of length bound remains crucial.
 Secondly, there is no suitable isoperimetric inequality that allows us to remove the bound on the area.
 One could exchange the length bound condition by stability of the surface (see \cite{mendes2018}) but as seen on \cite{aiex-hong2021}, in particular, stable free boundary CMC surfaces have bounded topology so this condition would be topologically restrictive.
-Thirdly, even under positive Ricci curvature of the ambient space a sequence of free boundary CMC surfaces may have a neck-pinching phenomenum where the norm of the second fundamental form blows-up at a point in the limit.
+Thirdly, even under positive Ricci curvature of the ambient space a sequence of free boundary CMC surfaces may have a neck-pinching phenomenum where the norm of the second fundamental form blows-up.
 Naturally the convergence is not smooth along these points where curvature is accumulating.
-Finally, the maximum principle for CMC surfaces only apply when their mean curvature vectors point in the same direction.
+Finally, the maximum principle for CMC surfaces only applies when their mean curvature vectors point in the same direction.
 That is, a sequence of embedded free boundary CMC surfaces may touch tangentially in the limit as long as the limiting surface is not minimal.

-Despite the lack of certain useful technical results, the proof of the theorem rely on the same main ideas, each of which is proved using a less optimal technique to compensate for the above limitations.
-These are: $L^2$-curvature bounds from the topological bound, improvement to local pointwise curvature estimates, a removable singularity theorem for interior and boundary points and construction of positive eigenfunctions for the Jacobi operator to study convergence under curvature condition on the ambient space.
+Despite the lack of certain useful technical results, the proof of the theorem relies on the same main ideas, each of which is proved using a less optimal technique to compensate for the above limitations.
+These are: $L^2$-curvature bounds from the topological bound, improvement to local pointwise curvature estimates, a removable singularity theorem for interior and boundary points and construction of weakly stable free boundary CMC surfaces to study the multiplicity of the limit.